MicrosoftDocs/microsoft-365-docs-pr.de-DE/microsoft-365/compliance/gdpr-dsr-Office365.md

 ##### <a name="export"></a>Exportieren

-Verwenden Sie das Outlook Customer Manager-Datenschutzportal, um Geschäftsbesitzer- und Kundendaten zu exportieren.
-Details finden Sie unter [Exportieren oder Löschen von Benutzerdaten über das Outlook Customer Manager-Datenschutzportal](https://support.office.com/article/export-or-delete-user-data-using-business-center-privacy-portal-eb48e2c1-4c91-4421-988d-5de497d1e8d8).
+To export business owner and customer data, use the Outlook Customer Manager privacy portal.
+For details.
+See [Export or delete user data using the Outlook Customer Manager privacy portal](https://support.office.com/article/export-or-delete-user-data-using-business-center-privacy-portal-eb48e2c1-4c91-4421-988d-5de497d1e8d8).

 ##### <a name="delete"></a>Löschen

-Verwenden Sie das Outlook Customer Manager-Datenschutzportal, um Kundendaten zu löschen.
-Siehe [Exportieren oder Löschen von Benutzerdaten über das Outlook Customer Manager-Datenschutzportal](https://support.office.com/article/export-or-delete-user-data-using-business-center-privacy-portal-eb48e2c1-4c91-4421-988d-5de497d1e8d8).
+To delete customer data, use the Outlook Customer Manager privacy portal.
+See [Export or delete user data using the Outlook Customer Manager privacy portal](https://support.office.com/article/export-or-delete-user-data-using-business-center-privacy-portal-eb48e2c1-4c91-4421-988d-5de497d1e8d8).

 #### <a name="invoicing"></a>Invoicing